softwarexplus/xcf-docs/pages/guide/commands.md

 For more details and advanced configurations, please refer to the [full documentation](/guide/commands/trivia).

-## User In
+## User Information

-Formation

-**Description:** Get user in
+**Description:** Get user information
-Formation
 **Type:** User Context Menu

-For more details and advanced configurations, please refer to the [full documentation](/guide/commands/user-in Formation).
+For more details and advanced configurations, please refer to the [full documentation](/guide/commands/user-info).

 ## weather